We’re open for you.

 Are there website sources for a buyer for more information?

 As a potential bidder, it is your responsibility to do your own due diligence.
-The website are offered for general informational purposes only.
+The websites are offered for general informational purposes only.

 Websites of Interest: